Yamaha E-70/EX-2

 About the E-70 and EX-2

 Yamaha has made a LOT of organs and synthesizers, the two often blending together in features and hardware.
+Yamaha had a tendency to test out their new tech in their organs before committing it to their synthesizers.

 Marc Brasse kindly donated his E-70 to me, so I went from an hunch to a deep-dive and oh boy is there a lot of goodness in there.